achiku/testable-go-rdbms/README.md

 }
 ```

+---

 ### 1-1.
 TestMain to setup/teardown database(or schema)

 - We are using SQLAlchemy + alembic to create database objects like tables, index, and constraints
     * As you can see above example, it gets more and more difficult to manage plane SQL to manage database objects
 - This combination (SQLAlchemy + alembic) can be also used for table migration management in production
-- Plus, we are making these functions public so that other packages depend on `model` package also can setup/teardown the database
+- Furthermore, we are making these functions public so that other packages depend on `model` package can also setup/teardown the test schema
     * https://speakerdeck.com/mitchellh/advanced-testing-with-go
     * p52: Testing as a Public API

+---

 ### 1-2.
 Single transaction database driver to make test independent and repeatable